jamiewilbraham/azure-docs/articles/cognitive-services/Face/Tutorials/FaceAPIinCSharpTutorial.md

 ## Prerequisites

 - A Face API subscription key.
-You can get a free trial subscription key from [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=face-api).
-Or, follow the instructions in [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to the Face API service and get your key.
+You can get a free trial subscription key from [Try Cognitive Research Technologies](https://azure.microsoft.com/try/cognitive-services/?api=face-api).
+Or, follow the instructions in [Create a Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to the Face API service and get your key.
 Then, [create environment variables](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the key and service endpoint string, named `FACE_SUBSCRIPTION_KEY` and `FACE_ENDPOINT`, respectively.
 - Any edition of [Visual Studio 2015 or 2017](https://www.visualstudio.com/downloads/).

 ## Create the Visual Studio project